marginalia.el - Marginalia in the minibuffer

 Marginalia activates rich annotators by default.
 Depending on your preference you may want to use the builtin annotators or even no annotators by default and only activate the annotators on demand by invoking marginalia-cycle.

-In order to use the builtin annotators by default, you can use the following command.
+To use the builtin annotators by default, you can run the following code.
 Replace ‘builtin’ by ‘none’ to disable annotators by default.

 (setcdr x (cons 'builtin (remq 'builtin (cdr x)))))

-If a completion category supports two annotators, you can toggle between those using this command.
+As an alternative to marginalia-cycle, if a completion category supports two annotators, you can toggle between them using the following command.

 (defun marginalia-toggle ()